-Although the number of 1. vested workers will generally increase, the value of benefits for the additional workers vested may be relatively This analysis of a modest. range vesting of alternatives indicates that shorter vesting will increase the proportion of separating workers who can expect to receive some benefit.
-However, based on an analysis of defined benefit plans with

-11 or more participants, we estimate that most participants who separate before 10 years of service could expect to accumulate potentially modest benefits.
+1. Although the number of vested workers will generally increase, the value of benefits for the additional workers vested may be relatively modest.
+This analysis of a range of vesting alternatives indicates that shorter vesting will increase the proportion of separating workers who can expect to receive some benefit.
+However, based on an analysis of defined benefit plans with ll or more participants, we estimate that most participants who separate before 10 years of service could expect to accumulate potentially modest benefits.
 The actual impact depends upon the relative generosity of plan benefit formulas.
 As shown below, the value of vested benefits accumulated by the affected participants under a model plan would fall below \$2,000.1/